ficcdaf/jrnl.fish/README.md

 `jrnl.fish` implements a very basic template system.
 The template file should be a Markdown file inside the journal directory.
 Markdown comments are skipped, and extra newlines at the end of the file are trimmed.

-The following substitutions are supported:
+The following literals are substituted:

 - `%{date}`
   - Short date: `2025-04-23`.